mozilla/ecosystem-platform/docs/tutorials/subscription-platform.md

 ### Configuration

-The Apple IAP integration is behind a feature flag; set `subscriptions.appStore.enabled` in `fxa-auth-server/config/secrets.json` or the environment variable `SUBSCRIPTIONS_APP_STORE_API_ENABLED` to `true` before starting the auth server.
+The Apple IAP integration is behind a feature flag.
+Set `subscriptions.appStore.enabled` in `fxa-auth-server/config/secrets.json` or the environment variable `SUBSCRIPTIONS_APP_STORE_API_ENABLED` to `true` before starting the auth server.

 In `fxa-auth-server/config/secrets.json`: